 Print and Fashion Designer Elizabeth-Yemi Akingbade graduated from the prestigious University of The Arts London in 2013.
 The following year, at the age of 21, she launched fashion label Yemzi with a small range of organic t-shirts.

 Yemzi’s first ready-to-wear collection (SS16) was released in 2015, setting the premise for a Afro-inspired, print-led, contemporary aesthetic.
 Tired of seeing Dutch wax enthusiasts limited by the same designs, Elizabeth-Yemi digitally prints exclusive fabrics inspired by West Africa and the diaspora every season.

-At home in East London or on her frequent travels Elizabeth aims to sketch and paint to inform her bold yet intricate designs.
-Her work is consciously influenced by her English upbringing in the seaside town of Bournemouth with her Caucasian foster family, hybridised with her Nigerian roots and culture.
+At home in London or on an adventure, Elizabeth-Yemi paints and sketches to inform bold yet intricate designs.
+Her work is consciously influenced by a British upbringing in the seaside town of Bournemouth with a working-class English foster family, hybridised with the discovery of her rich Nigerian heritage and culture.

 Yemzi fashion pieces are adorned with hand-illustrated artwork inspired by iconography, patterns and textures of West Africa.
 Elizabeth-Yemi's oil paintings and fine-liner mark-making are digitalised and reworked, resulting in exclusive trans-seasonal fashion prints for contemporary womenswear and accessories.

 - Each garment is handmade in London.
 Yemzi creates limited quantities and pays exceptional attention to detail in order to achieve the highest quality.

 - The brand sources natural fibres, azo free dyes and GOTs certified fabrics for all products.